CarlSinclair/grav-plugin-webmention/README.md

 If enabled, the system will scan pages on a cache miss and collect any external links into the data file.
 You would then use the CLI (described below) to actually notify those links.

-There *is* a `sender.automatic` feature that will try to send notifications right away, but this will definitely slow down the page rendering.
-You would only want to do this if you were [precaching pages](https://github.com/getgrav/grav-plugin-precache) or had some other specific use case.
+There *is* a `sender.automatic` feature that will try to send notifications right away ~~,but this will definitely slow down the page rendering.
+You would only want to do this if you were [precaching pages](https://github.com/getgrav/grav-plugin-precache) or had some other specific use case~~.

 Ideally there would be a CLI scanner, but the Grav CLI system doesn't appear to have access to page routes.